 Indigenous Guardians programs employ community members to monitor and protect their traditional lands, waters, and cultural resources, combining Indigenous Knowledge with scientific methods and maintaining community ownership over the data they collect.
 For many, they represent a meaningful alternative to extraction-based economies.
 As one participant and environmental justice advocate who grew up in Alaska described it, Guardians are about Indigenous and rural communities “taking the research, science and the environmental monitoring into their own hands.”

 ACF’s Northern Latitudes Partnerships program helped organize and convene the gathering alongside the Native American Fish & Wildlife Society, Alaska Sea Grant, Alaska Climate Adaptation Science Center at UAF, Permafrost Pathways, and Spruce Root.
-Close to 100 people attended.
 Music, storytelling, and presentations by people doing this work in their own communities filled the program.
 Topics ranged from developing and sustaining Guardians programs to food sovereignty, wildland fire, climate adaptation, and tools for Tribal self-determination.

 Canada’s network of over 1,500 Guardians offered hard-won lessons about what these programs look like in practice.
 The Kaska land guardians in British Columbia, for example, collar bison, monitor river ice and water quality, study bird migrations, collect hunter observations, and conduct first aid and water rescue trainings in their communities.
 Programs like theirs demonstrate that Indigenous-led stewardship is not just a vision, it is a functioning model with real outcomes for lands, waters, and people.
-Current Indigenous-led stewardship efforts in Alaska offer momentum in the same direction, and there is a growing movement to expand Guardians programs throughout the state.
+As Guardians programming gains momentum across Alaska, the wisdom and experience of established Canadian programs has had an immediate impact on how these efforts are being shaped.
+There is a growing movement to expand such programs throughout the state, building on the foundation that Indigenous-led stewardship can and does work.

 During the closing talking circle, several people called it the best gathering they had ever attended.
 One Elder reached out to organizers afterward, grateful for the energy of the young people in the room, their openness and willingness to listen and lead.
 He told organizers that seeing that gave him reassurance that the next generation would carry things forward in a good way, and that it allowed him to rest a little easier.